 Simplicity, man.
 As I mentioned last week, I just wanted the easiest dinner possible.
 Something healthy, but something that didn’t require a million steps or ingredients.

 Also, I’ve been on a weird ricotta kick.
 Like, eat it straight out of the carton with a spoon, maybe with a drizzle of honey.
 It’s getting weird.
-I used to hate ricotta
+I used to hate ricotta and now look at me.

 So I made some delicious marinated grilled (well, sauteed) chicken, and this delightful frittata.